gitkraken/vscode-gitlens/walkthroughs/welcome/accelerate-pr-reviews.md

   <img src="./thumbnails/launchpad.jpg" alt="Image"/>
 </a>

-Easily manage PRs inside Launchpad without leaving VS Code, keeping your tasks streamlined and your focus intact.
+Streamline your workflow with Launchpad by managing pull requests directly in VS Code, keeping your tasks organized and your focus uninterrupted.

-Switch between branches effortlessly with Worktrees, which allows for parallel work on projects without having to context-switch.
+Work smarter with Worktrees and switch between branches seamlessly to work on multiple projects in parallel, all without disrupting your main workspace.

-Watch a [video](https://help.gitkraken.com/gitlens/gitlens-home/#accelerate-pr-reviews) on Accelerate PR Reviews
+Watch a [video](https://help.gitkraken.com/gitlens/gitlens-home/#accelerate-pr-reviews) about how to accelerate code review in GitLens.